cgwhouse/widen-bot/README.md

 ### Discord Developer Portal

-1. Go to the Discord Developer Portal, login as the Discord account should own the bot, and create a new application
+1. Go to the Discord Developer Portal, login as the Discord account that should own the bot, and create a new application
 2. Within the Bot settings:

    a.
 Disable "Public Bot" (optional, but recommended)